asmodeus812/nvim-fuzzymatch/README.md

 - **Actions**: Predefined actions for common operations like editing, sending selection to quickfix, etc.
 - **Preview**: Predefined previewers allowing previewing common types of resources like files, directories, etc.
 - **Decoration**: Predefined decorators enhancing the visual appearance of the items in the list
-- **Cross-Platform**: Works on any system with a modern version of Neovim or Vim, does not depend on external binaries.
+- **Cross-Platform**: Works on any system with a modern version of Neovim, does not depend on external binaries.
 - **Built-in Sources**: Includes example sources for user-streams, files, buffers, and more.

 ## Description